rmiller220/rmiller220/README.md

 - 🌱 I am also volunteering with Out Boulder County's Inclusive Care Colorado Project, which will be a responsive web app that will connect affirming mental and physical healthcare providers to LGBTQ+ people

-- 📘 I want to learn React.js and Java
+- 📘 I am studying to get my AWS certification

 ## My Skill Set